Sacraments of Initiation

 What is “Consecrated Life”?

 To be “Consecrated” means to be set apart for a special purpose.
 It refers to a state to which men and women take public vows to the Evangelical Counsels (poverty, chastity, and obedience), ordinarily within the context of a religious community (such as a monastery, convent, or friary).
-By taking these vows, religious men and women strive to follow the counsels of Jesus in a more perfect way.
+By taking these vows, religious men and women strive to follow the counsels of Jesus more perfectly.

 The Diocese of Lansing, moreover, has a Vocations Office to assist men and women who would like to inquire about a possible vocation.